-Funds from operations is one of the key metrics that is used when measuring a real estate entity, and is one of the methods that is consistent across the multi-family sector.
+Funds from operations is one of the key metrics that is used when measuring a real estate entity, and is one of the calculations that is, for the most part, standardized across the multi-family sector.

-The REIT has experienced significant FFO growth in the past six years, both as a total and on a per unit basis.
-This growth is due to the growth in overall NOI and reduced interest cost resulting from the decrease in weighted average interest rates on the REIT's mortgages.
+The REIT has experienced significant FFO growth in the past five years, both as a total and on a per unit basis.
+This growth is due to the growth in overall NOI and reduced interest cost resulting from the decrease in the weighted average interest rates on the REIT's mortgages.
 Management expects that as recently-acquired properties begin to stabilize, the REIT will continue to experience above-average FFO growth.